 If you are unsure what to write in an Affidavit, or what documents to attach, you should get legal advice.

 The respondent's affidavits will be similar to yours.
 The first page will have the same details about the registry, case number and parties.
 It will have different details at the bottom of the first page because it will be filed on behalf of, and prepared by, different parties.

 Because the respondent's affidavits are usually written after having read yours, they may refer to sections of your affidavits.
-For example, if an affidavit was being written in response to the sample above by Gary Irons, the other person involved in that conversation, it might say:
+For example, if an affidavit was being written by Gary Irons in response to the sample above, the other person involved in that conversation, it might say:

-The judge may make an order about you filing and serving affidavit evidence in reply to the respondent's affidavits.
-If there is anything raised in the respondent's affidavits you don't agree with, you can prepare affidavits to specifically deny those parts.
+The Judge may make an order about you filing and serving affidavit evidence in reply to the respondent's affidavits.
+If there is anything raised in the respondent's affidavits you don't agree with, you can prepare affidavits to specifically address those parts.

 Continuing with the example above, the applicant may write an affidavit in reply to the affidavit of Gary Irons.
 It might say:

 4. I refer to the affidavit made by Gary Irons on 17 August 2012 ('the Irons affidavit').
 I deny that the conversation between Gary Irons and I took place as described in paragraph 6.
 I deny that Gary Irons ever warned me for arriving late at work.

 5. It was my understanding from the first day I worked at Steelrod Pty Ltd that on any day that I worked my hours would be from 8am to 5pm, with an hour for lunch from 1pm to 2pm.